mriffaud/Introduction-to-Multi-Armed-Bandit/README.md

 This project is has been created as a 'code-along' for anyone who wants to gain a basic understanding on multi armed bandit and how it works.

 ## Prerequisites and Imports
 The first step is to import the necessary libraries.
-These are commonly used ones so the experiement is reproducible.
+These are commonly used ones so the experiment is reproducible.
 ```python:
 import numpy as np
 import matplotlib.pyplot as plt